bchau1000/hippo_refactor/README.md

     - Run: `npm install` if necessary
     - Start dev: `npm run dev`

+- Try to keep code under 100 lines by wrapping arguments/parameters

 # Logs
 - Logs are output to the root of the folder in `server.log` by default.